 The benefits of dress up go far beyond fun!
 Imaginative play encourages independence, self-expression, language development, and practice with creative and motor skills.
 Children learn how to show empathy to others, share ideas, and act upon them.

-Social Development: When wearing costumes, children will often role-play and practice cooperation and communication with others!
+Social Development: When wearing costumes or dress-up clothes, children will often role-play and practice cooperation and communication with others!
 Taking turns and negotiating is key during dress up with others.
 Who will play mother?
 Sister?
 Patient?
 Who gets to wear the favorite dinosaur costume today?

-Cognitive Development: A child’s curiosity about the different costumes will inspire them to use their knowledge of the world around them—to recall details and scenarios and act them out.
+Cognitive Development: A child’s curiosity about the different characters inspire them to use their knowledge of the world around them—to recall details and scenarios and act them out.
 They will learn new vocabulary words--stethoscopes suddenly become exciting!